httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 The Cache-Groups HTTP Response Header is a List of Strings {{STRUCTURED-FIELDS}}.
 Each member of the list is an opaque value that identifies a group that the response belongs to.

-For example, an origin server might group all of the assets in a fictional ExampleJS package, so that it can be revalidated and invalidated as a single unit.
-Additionally, it might group together all scripting assets on the server, so that they can be invalidated together.

 ~~~ http-message
 HTTP/1.1 200 OK
 Content-Type: application/javascript